-The lower limit of the LTC2289 sample rate is determined by droop of the sample-and-hold circuits.
+The maximum conversion rate for the LTC2280 is 105Msps.
+The lower limit of the LTC2280 sample rate is determined by droop of the sample-and-hold circuits.
 The pipelined architecture of this ADC relies on storing analog signals on small valued capacitors.
 Junction leakage will discharge the capacitors.
-The specified minimum operating frequency for the LTC2289 is 1Msps.
+The specified minimum operating frequency for the LTC2280 is 1Msps.